RainPalmiano/ApplianceScheduler/README.md

 - **userinputs folder** contains all the required user inputs for the simulation. **userinput<1-20>.m** are the outputs of **CityGeneration.m** that is used in the city-wide simulation, while **userinput_testcases.m** contains the most probable schedule per household type that are used in the sensitivity & flexibility analysis.

 ## Simulation Results

+- **CityWideSimulationResults.xlsx** contains the detailed city wide simulation results.
+This includes the hourly demand, total cost, and average user satisfaction all aggregated per userinput file.
+This contains several sheets that pertains to the specific case the city were simulated on (Appliances only, EV only, ESS Only, PV only, all of them combined, etc.).